berknology/leetcode-classifier/README.md

 ## Hash table and set
 Hash table/set is one of the most frequently asked data structures in coding interviews.
 When stuck, try hash table.
-Hash table is also very useful to make time-space trade off.
+Hash table and hash set are also very useful to make time-space trade off.
 They enable `O(1)` time of searching.

  ID | Problem Name | Difficulty | Similar problems | Main Idea
 --- | ------------ | ---------- | ---------------- | ----------------------------------------------------------